Torlyers/Torlyers.github.io/_includes/posts/2018-09-10-write-up-03/en.md

 ```

 ***Memory***

-In OpenGL, an effect object is 16 bytes, which includes
+In OpenGL, an effect object is 16 bytes, which includes 2 shader handles, 1 `Gluint`, 1 `renderState` which only contains a `uint8_t`, and alignment.
-In Direct3D, an effect object is 40 bytes, which indludes
+In Direct3D, an effect object is 40 bytes, which indludes 2 shader handles, 1 `renderState` with 3 more pointers, and alignment.

 ***OpenGL***
 ![](/img/in-post/write-up-03/GLEffect.JPG)
 ***Direct3D***